korepwx/railgun/hw/white_box/desc/en.md

 Observe function <code>myfunc</code> in myfunc.py.
-Write white-box tests and improve the coverage rate as you can.
+Write white-box unit tests and improve the coverage rate as you can.

+Note that unit test classes in Python must inherit <code>unittest.TestCase</code>, and be placed in test_*.py files.

 You must make sure that your programs follow the code styles.
 Please upload your handin before deadlines.
 Otherwise there will be discounts on your scores.